 It becomes clear, once you understand how the courts analyze these cases, why these employment forms and records are necessary.
 They help defeat all the arguments the female employee would be able to put forward.
 The employer would have the attendance policy written in the employee handbook, which the female would have signed.
 The employer would have the time sheets to show she was tardy and the disciplinary forms reprimanding her when she was consistently tardy.
 Additionally, the employer would also have the same forms for the male employees to hopefully show she was treated no differently than the male employees and no discrimination had occurred.

-Without these documents, the fight becomes very time consuming and expensive and the absence of these forms makes the employer look culpable in the eyes of a jury.
+Without these employment forms, the fight becomes very time consuming and expensive and the absence of these forms makes the employer look culpable in the eyes of a jury.
 The little time taken to fill these documents out, translates into saving money, time, and stress down the line.
 Therefore, time really is, in fact, money.
+Contact us today and let our expert employment attorneys help you get your employment forms ready to protect your business.